Do you ever get up uptight or defensive when there is a conversation about giving and generosity?

 Given the beginnings of white settlement in Australia it is not hard to see why following Jesus has never been attractive in our country.
 “The greatest happiness of the greatest number” is the axiom we live by.
 As Ronald Conway puts it, “Material Wealth = Pleasure = Happiness = Reason for Living.”

+So despite the lament many Christians voice over the decline of Christianity in Australia the reality is there was never much of any size to decline from.
+While the winds of culture may throw up great numbers of “Sunday Christians” from time to time there is little evidence to suggest a deep and practical faith has been in practice by more than a small minority.
 The majority of Australians practice a form of “utilitarianism.”
 It proposes that in any situation the worth of an action is to be determined by its outcome, and the outcome is measured in maximising happiness and reducing suffering.
 Australians are not unique in this, in fact utilitarianism is the default moral position in the Western world, but it does take on a rugged and confident form within Australian culture which is often the envy of many across the world.

 Given the strength of these elements in Australian culture it is no wonder that the Christian way of life has always been seen as somewhat irrelevant and inhibiting.
 The caricature of the church is that it declares evil all those things Australians desire for pleasure.
 Its concern is not conversion, but conformity.
 As a result the church has been pushed to the periphery, declared out of touch, and discarded as a dangerous relic from the past.